Harvesting, Curing and Storing Garlic Bulbs

 Garlic is a "long keeper".
-Properly "cured" and stored, you will be
+Properly "cured" and stored, you will enjoy

 When Garlic bulbs are mature, the plant turns brown, dies, and falls over.

-Keep them in the garden for another 7-10 days, to allow them to begin dry.
+Keep the bulbs in the garden for another 7-10 days, to allow them to begin

 To harvest the bulbs, loosen the soil around the bulb with a shovel or pitch

 fork.
 Pull bulbs out of the soil.
-Now, clean off the bulb.
-It is okay to
+Clean off the bulb.
+It is okay to rinse

-rinse off dirt, although some sources suggest this is a "no-no."
+off dirt, although some sources suggest this is a "no-no".
+Do not soak the

 How to Cure Garlic Bulbs: